simoneconnola/Constrainable/README.md

 view.addLayoutGuide(spacer)

-// Container has the same edges as view, with 20 points padding let padding = UIEdgeInsets(top: 20, left: 20, bottom: 20, right: 20)
+// Container has the same edges as the view's layoutMarginsGuide container.activate(
-container.activate(
-    constraint(edgesTo: view, with: padding)
+    constraint(edgesTo: view.layoutMarginsGuide)
 )